ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/fa-how-insure.md

 You can use the **Index Insurance** batch job to update the value of the fixed assets that are covered.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Index Insurance**, and then choose the related link.
-2. Podle potřeby vyplňte pole.
+2. Vyplňte pole podle potřeby.

    > [!NOTE]
    > In the **Index Figure** field, you enter a decrease of 5%, for example, as 95, whereas you enter an increase of 2% as 102.